Depp v News Group Newspapers Ltd

-Heard first publicly claimed that Depp had abused her when, in May 2016, she filed for divorce and for a temporary restraining order against him.
+In May 2016, Heard filed for divorce and for a temporary restraining order against Depp.
 In April 2018, The Sun, published by NGN, ran an article online originally titled "GONE POTTY How Can J K Rowling be 'genuinely happy' casting wife beater Johnny Depp in the new Fantastic Beasts film?", written by Dan Wootton, an executive editor at the paper.
-Depp sued Wootton and NGN for libel, stating that he wanted to clear his name and alleging that Heard had not only lied about the abuse but had in fact abused him.
+Depp sued NGN and Wootton for libel, stating that he wanted to clear his name and alleging that Heard had not only lied about the abuse but had in fact abused him.
 In their defence, NGN and Wootton alleged fourteen incidents of domestic abuse committed by Depp.
 During the highly publicised trial, both Heard and Depp testified in person.

 In November 2020, the court published its judgement, rejecting Depp's claim against The Sun and ruling that he had assaulted Heard in 12 of the 14 alleged incidents and had put her in fear of her life.
-Depp's request to appeal the verdict was rejected, as the judge concluded that the appeal had "no real prospect of success".
-Following the initial ruling, he stepped down from his role in the Fantastic Beasts series.
+Depp's request to appeal the verdict was rejected as two Lord Justices of the Court of Appeal concluded that "it is clear from a reading of the judgment as a whole that the judge based his conclusions on each of the incidents on his extremely detailed review of the evidence specific to each incident" and therefore that the appeal had "no real prospect of success."
+Following the initial ruling, Depp stepped down from his role in the Fantastic Beasts series.
 The case was seen as damaging to the reputations and careers of both Depp and Heard.